erumesh/SpringBootDevelopment/README.md

 # SpringBootDevlopment

 /**
-This is the example is to show the Integration of below
+This example is to show the Integration of below

 SpringBoot + JPA + Hibernate + RestApi